92thms/Bratwurst-Monitor/README.md

 This project monitors the health of your SDR stick (e.g., RTL2838) and readsb.service.
 It sends notifications to a Telegram chat in case of issues or recoveries.

+Informs if readsb is down longer >5min and/or USB Connection to the SDR Stick got disconnect.
-Informs you within 30s of a downtime and also sends a reminder notification every 24h if the service or device stays down.
+Also sends a reminder notification every 24h if the service or device stays down.

 ## Prerequisites